arivolispark/blog/README.md

 There are about 8 billion people in the world.
 Based on the latest statistical research, all 8 billion people can be represented by about 50 features.
 This is "dimensionality reduction" in "Unsupervised learning".
 PCA is one of the popular dimensionality reduction techniques.

-## Face recognition using Eigenface
+## Face recognition using Eigenfaces
 https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf